 - The minister or a member of the congregation will lead prayer in their own words as the occasion demands.

-- Holy Communion or the Lord’s Supper is usually celebrated on the first Sunday of the month.
+- Holy Communion or the Lord’s Supper is usually celebrated on the first Sunday of every second month.
 Participation is open to all who know and love the Lord Jesus but it is not mandatory.

 - An offering of money is collected during the service to help support the work of the church.